STEPS TO INVITING A J-1 EXCHANGE SCHOLAR TO UK

 STEP ONE: Determine eligibility for J-1 status.
 For assistance in determining eligibility departments should contact the J-1 advisor in order to select the most appropriate J-1 category and/or visa status for the exchange visitor.
 A complete list of J categories are available here.

 STEP TWO: Determine that the candidate has sufficient English skills (including verbal communication) to undertake your program objectives.
 This is a regulatory requirement found in 22 CFR 62.10(a)(2).
-Also, departments should verify that candidate meets the minimum educational requirements: Master’s Degree or a Bachelor’s with extensive experience in the relevant field.
+Also, departments should verify that candidate meets the minimum educational requirements: Master’s Degree or a Bachelor’s with extensive experience (at least 10 years) in the relevant field.

-STEP THREE: Send a Letter of invitation and the Candidate Request Form to the exchange visitor.
+STEP THREE: Send a Letter of invitation (see links below) and the Candidate Information Form to the exchange visitor.
 See below for a Sample Letter and the Candidate Information Form.
+Also see below a Word Document of a Letter of invitation that can be modified as needed.

 STEP FOUR: Complete and submit the DS-2019 Information Request Form, see below, along with the following supporting documentation to the J-1 Advisor: